Water damage from broken pipe in Leland

 Types Of Water Damage

-When it comes to water, even a small amount can cause severe destruction in your home.
-It may not seem dangerous to you at first glance, but, water is capable of dissolving a large variety of substances, more than any other liquid.
+When it comes to water, even a small amount can cause major issues in your home.
+It may not seem problematic to you at first, but, water is capable of destroying more than any other liquid.

 The first of these water categories includes water referred to as white water, often delivered by a clean water source that poses no significant health risks to you and your family.
 Water from an overflowing bathtub falls into this category.

 Grey water is the next category; which may carry a substantial amount of biological chemicals or environmental contamination along with it.
 Water spilled from an aquarium or dishwasher fits into this classification.

 Finally discussing black water, that includes water that enters your home through a grossly unsanitary source, or water suspected of carrying disease-causing agents.
 Many flood water situations or spills from septic systems belong in this category.

 When it comes to dealing with water situations, SERVPRO uses universal safety procedures to protect the workers on site and the occupants of your property.
 Even when you are sure that the water you are dealing with falls into category one, you should consider relying on a professional with the expertise and equipment necessary to ensure that the water damage gets addressed properly.